 Baird fires executive for conduct that ‘does not align with our expectations'

-An executive at Robert W. Baird has been fired from the firm for “conduct that does not align” with its values, according to an internal memo obtained sent to Baird employees from Chairman Paul Purcell and CEO Steve Booth.
+An executive at Robert W. Baird has been fired from the firm for “conduct that does not align” with its values, according to an internal memo sent to Baird employees from Chairman Paul Purcell and CEO Steve Booth.

 “Following an internal review, Bill Mahler … is no longer with the firm, effective immediately, as a result of conduct that does not align with our expectations of Baird associates,” according to the memo, which was obtained by Financial Planning.